maups/hydra-fmow/README.md

 # Hydra: an Ensemble of Convolutional Neural Networks for Geospatial Land Classification

 This repository releases models and code for the [Hydra framework](http://arxiv.org/abs/1802.03518), our solution for the functional Map of the World (fMoW) challenge.
 This solution was ranked 3rd in the [final scoreboard](https://community.topcoder.com/longcontest/stats/?module=ViewOverview&rd=16996).
+If you intend to reproduce our experiments for the NWPU-RESISC45 dataset, please go to the following repository: [https://github.com/maups/hydra-nwpu/](https://github.com/maups/hydra-nwpu/)

 ## Authors